JorgeLmlp/To-do-List/README.md

 # To-do-List
-this is my first project using python and sqlite, hope you enjoy
+this is my first project using python and sqlite